Biden seeks to persuade Saudi Arabia to pump more oil as prices soar

 Meanwhile, Washington wants to restore the Iran nuclear deal abandoned by Biden’s predecessor Donald Trump in 2018.

-Chief negotiators from the US and Iran held indirect talks in Qatar in June, in a bid to revive the nuclear deal.
+Chief negotiators from the US and Iran held indirect talks in Qatar in June, in a bid to revive the nuclear deal.—AFP

-A nuclear deal "appeared to be within reach several times in the recent past, particularly after the start of the Russia-Ukraine conflict", said analyst Koudmani.

-"It has failed to gain any traction and would likely be passed up by the US if they were to receive assurances (of higher oil output) from Saudi Arabia after this visit from President Biden," the expert concluded.

 Comments